pralove/lamp/README.md

-# Depoly simple apache web application in kubernetes with mysql as backend
+# Depoly simple apache php web application in kubernetes with mysql as backend